scalar-labs/scalar-kubernetes/docs/DeployScalarDLHelm.md

 * The same commands can be used to upgrade the pods.
 * Release name `my-release-scalardl` can be changed as per your convenience.
 * `helm ls -a` command can be used to list currently installed releases.

+## Advanced Configuration

+To further customize the Helm charts, please refer to [How to customize values for Scalar DL and Schema Loading charts](./HelmValuesFiles.md).

 ## Uninstall Scalar DL